Translating Marketing Information into Action

 “Golden Sleep” was a tremendous success, moving Pampers to a leading market position and creating broad demand for a product category that was previously almost nonexistent in China.
 P&G attribute this success to the insights generated by a marketing team and research effort focused on better understanding and addressing customer needs.

-Applying Marketing Research II: Shaking Up the Milkshake
+Example: Shaking Up the Milkshake

 A fast-food restaurant chain identified milkshakes as a focus for improving sales.
 Initial marketing research efforts were focused on creating a “typical” milkshake-drinker profile.
 The researchers then found people who fit the profile and were willing to help them understand what constituted the ideal milkshake: thick or thin?
 Which flavors?
 Smooth or chunky?
 These effort led the company to tinker with its milkshake products, segmentation, targeting, and promotion strategies, but sales still did not improve.

 The company hired an outside researcher to help the company understand what they might be missing about milkshakes.
 This researcher spent time in a restaurant observing and documenting milkshake sales, as well as talking to milkshake buyers about why they had made their product choice.
 A couple of key insights emerged about milkshake buyers.
 First and somewhat surprising, 40 percent of milkshake sales took place early in the morning, and the buyers were commuters on their way to work.
 Second, the ideal milkshake for these customers was thick and substantial but easy to consume during a commute.
 Third, another key buyer audience was parents purchasing a treat for children, but the ideal milkshake for them was a thinner product children can drink quickly with a straw.